SourceGD/riverappbistry/README.md

 garden install graph
 ```

 The garden installation might get you an error of type 'Permission denied'.
-In that case, go to the directory hosting your environment (should look like '*/anaconda3/envs/riverApp/bin')
+In that case, go to the directory hosting your environment (should look like `*/anaconda3/envs/riverApp/bin`)
 ```
 chmod u=rwx garden
 garden install matplotlib
 garden install graph
 ```

-### With pip using 'requirementsPip.txt' file:
+### With pip using `requirementsPip.txt` file:
 You can also install all packages using pip, with the file `requirementsPip.txt` (beta).
 Note that this method is not robust since it doesn't deal with dependencies.
 It is therefore not recommended.